-Upon the completion of this offering, we will have a total of shares of our common stock outstanding, assuming (i) the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of shares of our common stock and (ii) the issuance of shares of common stock in this offering.
-Of these outstanding shares, all of the shares of common stock sold in this offering will be freely tradable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, can only be sold in compliance with the Rule 144 limitations described below or in compliance with the lock-up agreements.
+Upon the completion of this offering, we will have a total of 36,626,906 shares of our common stock outstanding, assuming (i) the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 24,385,388 shares of our common stock and (ii) the issuance of 9,375,000 shares of common stock in this offering.
+Of these outstanding shares, all of the shares of common stock sold in this offering will be freely tradable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, can only be sold in compliance with the Rule 144 limitations described below or in compliance with the lock-up agreements, and any shares purchased by our directors or officers pursuant to our directed share program shall be subject to the lock-up agreements.